aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 Debug Configurations are the idiomatic approach to running and debugging software in VS Code.
 They are also a reusable component - the Toolkit is able to internally produce and execute these configurations on the fly (for example as a part of the [CodeLenses](#codelenses) functionality).
 This is the Toolkit's main experience for debugging SAM Template resources.

 The Toolkit implements a Debug Configuration type `aws-sam`.
-Users can author and maintain these configuration entries, then launch them by pressing F5.
+Users can author and maintain these configuration entries, then launch them by pressing F5 (or Ctrl+F5 to Run without Debugging).
 When launched, this configuration type:

 -   validates debug configuration inputs (see [Debug Configuration Validations](#debug-configuration-validation))
 -   uses SAM CLI to build a SAM Application
 -   uses SAM CLI to invoke a SAM Template resource
 -   if the Debug Configuration is for an [API Gateway SAM Template Resource](#sam-template-resource-api-gateway), the configured REST request is sent
--   attaches a debugger to the SAM invocation
+-   attaches a debugger to the SAM invocation (skipped if "Run without Debugging" was used)
 -   if the Debug Configuration is for an [API Gateway SAM Template Resource](#sam-template-resource-api-gateway), the SAM-based http host is terminated to prevent a proliferation of CLI processes

 In the most basic form, the debug configuration references a SAM Template file location, and a resource within that file.
 Other execution parameters can be configured, but are optional.